Consistency proof of a fragment of PV with substitution in bounded arithmetic: Preliminary

-Many kinds of objects are considered as proofs of $\PV$, terms of $\PV$, or the \emph{computation} of these terms, all of which require the assignment of G\"odel numbers to them.
-As all of the objects under consideration could be coded as finite sequences of symbols, it would suffice to encode these sequences of symbols.

-First, natural numbers are assigned to symbols.
-Function symbols for all polynomial-time functions are encoded by using trees of the primitive functions $\epsilon^n, \proj^n_i, s_0, s_1, \epsilon$ and labels that show how the function is derived by using Cobham's inductive definition of polynomial-time functions.
-Thus, the symbols that are used in our systems are finite, which enables the use of numbers $0, \ldots, N$ to code these symbols.
+Many types of objects are considered as proofs of $\PV$, terms of $\PV$, or the \emph{computation} of these terms, all of which require the assignment of G\"odel numbers to them.
+As all the objects under consideration can be coded as finite sequences of primitive symbols, it will suffice to encode these sequences of symbols.
+Variables $x_1, x_2, \ldots$ are encoded by variable names $x$ and natural numbers $1, 2, \ldots$, which can be represented by binary strings.
+Function symbols for all polynomial time functions are encoded using trees of the primitive functions and labels that show how the function is derived using Cobham's inductive definition of polynomial time functions.
+Thus, the symbols that are used in our systems are finite, which enables us to use the numbers $0, \ldots, N$ to code these symbols.
 Then, the sequence of symbols is coded as $N+1$-adic numbers.
-The notation $\lceil\cdot\rceil$ is used to represent the G\"odel number of any symbol or sequence; for example, the G\"odel number of the term $t(x)$ is denoted by $\lceil t(x)\rceil$.

-For each object $a$ consisting of symbols, $||a||$ denotes the number of primitive symbols in $a$ and if $a$ is a sequence or tree, $|||a|||$ denotes the number of nodes in $a$.
+For each object $a$ consisting of symbols, $\SIZE{a}$ denotes the number of primitive symbols in $a$, that is, the number of $N+1$-adic numbers in its G\"odel number.
+If $a$ is a sequence or tree in an object language, $\STEPS{a}$ denotes the number of nodes in $a$.